bmuschko/gradle-tomcat-plugin/README.md

 server has started.
 When false, this task blocks until the Tomcat server is stopped (defaults to false).
 * `configFile`: The path to the Tomcat context XML file (defaults to `src/main/webapp/META-INF/context.xml` for `tomcatRun`, defaults to `META-INF/context.xml` within the WAR for `tomcatRunWar`).
+* `outputFile`: The file to write Tomcat log messages to.
+If the file already exists new messages will be appended.

 The following example shows how to change the default HTTP/HTTPS ports for the task `tomcatRun`.
 To enable SSL we set the convention property `enableSSL` to `true`.
 Furthermore, we declare a custom context file.